Mobility aids

 How to Prescribe

-Once a suitable device has been selected, prescribers work with the client to complete and submit the MASS 20 DLA/MOB - Daily Living Aids and Mobility Equipment Application Form (PDF 1650 kB) and the Application Form specific to the type of device.
+Once a suitable device has been selected, prescribers work with the client to complete and submit the Daily Living Aids and Mobility Equipment Application Form and the Supplementary Form specific to the type of device.

 Important Update on Mandatory Trial Requirements